NK Krim

 Nogometni klub Krim (Krim Football Club), commonly referred to as NK Krim or simply Krim, is a Slovenian football club from Ljubljana, which currently competes only with youth selections.
 The club was founded in 1945.
 It was known as Jadran Ljubljana in 1949 and as Odred-Krim between 1961 and 1964.
-They have won the Ljubljana-Littoral League in 1957 and 1958, and were the runners-up of the Slovenian Republic Cup in 1962.
+They won the Ljubljana-Littoral League in 1957 and 1958, and were the Slovenian Republic Cup runners-up in 1962.